 Impact of engagement: The Sedex self-assessment procedure gives Givaudan access to intensive information about the maturity of the supplier regarding water management.
 For example we collect answer about: - % reduction targets for water - How much water is used, on average?
 These are good criteria to evaluate our suppliers and start a discussion on improvement opportunities.
 This allows us to identify whether water is managed in a proper way and agree on improvement actions plans where necessary.
 These are the beneficial outcomes of the engagement activity.
-See collaboration example in the comment boxe.
-Measure of success: In total, by the end of 2019, 169 out of 200 (85%) of our top direct raw material suppliers were compliant on Sedex SMETA assessment.
-Success is measured with the percentage rate of top direct raw material suppliers compliant on Sedex SMETA assessment and we will consider a success if in 2020, 100% of these suppliers are compliant.
+See collaboration example in the comment box.
+Measure of success: We measure success using the supplier compliance indicators included in the Sedex platform.
+Due to the COVID-19 situation, at the end of 2020, our supplier compliance rate was 85% the same as in 2019.
+In addition, we have asked suppliers to complete the self-assessment questionnaire (SAQ) on SEDEX platform.
+These suppliers represent 8.5% (17 suppliers) of audited suppliers in scope, meaning that in total we worked with 94% of our direct suppliers.